patricklam/plam.new-webpage/content/top/nz-places.md

 ### Top of the South (Marlborough/Nelson/Tasman)

 There are no cities here.
 Kaikoura is really pretty with the mountains and the seas close by.
+Nelson Lakes as well.
 Also lots of wildlife.
 Good hikes.
 The other experiences I've had are with the Heaphy Track, trips to Charleston and Pohara, and the Abel Tasman.
 Worth visiting but doesn't have anything really famous.
 Sounds like a reason to go there more.
 Better climbing than